The aid pipeline is not subtle or temporary

 AP reported in February 2025 that the administration's foreign-funding freeze and USAID dismantling exempted military aid to Israel and Egypt.
 At the same time, USAID's inspector general warned that oversight of billions in other humanitarian aid had become largely nonoperational.

-Israel's National Insurance Institute says that under the law every Israeli resident must pay health insurance.
-In other words, the baseline design is universal coverage through the state-regulated system, not millions of people left to fend for themselves without insurance.
+Israel's National Insurance Institute says that under law every Israeli resident must pay health insurance.
+The baseline structure is universal coverage through a state-regulated system.

 The United States, by contrast, spent $5.3 trillion on healthcare in 2024 according to CMS, equal to 18.0 percent of GDP, and the Census Bureau still counted 27.1 million uninsured people.
 That is the contrast the public record already supports without exaggeration.

-Operation Epic Fury pushed the military side back to the front
+Operation Epic Fury brought the military argument back to the front

 The White House's own Operation Epic Fury page makes clear that the 2026 Iran operation is not hypothetical.
 AP then reported on April 1, 2026 that Trump said the war was not about oil and framed it as helping America's allies.